 All disclosures will be taken seriously; you will not be judged.
-If you have been affected, please do not hesitate to contact a Progression Mentor or a member of the Safeguarding team:
+If you have been affected, please do not hesitate to contact a Welfare and Wellbeing Officer or a member of the Safeguarding team:

 Alternatively, there is a NEW Dedicated NSPCC helpline specifically for potential victims of Sexual harassment and abuse

 An independent helpline for children, parents and professionals to seek expert, sensitive advice from the NSPCC and safely report abuse that has happened or is happening in educational settings.
 The helpline is a dedicated line for children and young people who have been victims of abuse and for worried adults and professionals that need support and guidance.

 NSPCC offer advice for anyone concerned about current or non-recent abuse.

 Please contact the helpline on 0800 136 663 Monday to Friday 8am – 10pm or 9am – 6pm at the weekends or email firstname.lastname@example.org.

 - Rape Crisis – National organisation offering support and counselling for those affected by rape and sexual abuse.
 See website for local groups or contact directory enquiries.

 - The Survivors Trust – Rape and sexual abuse can happen to anyone regardless of their age, gender, race, religion, culture or social status.
 Living with the consequences of rape and sexual abuse can be devastating.
 We believe that all survivors are entitled to receive the best possible response to their needs whether or not they choose to report.